ArduPilot/ardupilot_wiki/copter/source/docs/sonar.rst

 .. note::

-   Please read this tutorial for a comprehensive review: `Interfacing an Ultrasonic Sensor with a Pixhawk or Ardupilot Mega <https://www.maxbotix.com/articles/ultrasonic-sensors-pixhawk-ardupilot.htm>`__.
+   Please read this tutorial for a comprehensive review: `Interfacing an Ultrasonic Sensor with a Pixhawk or ArduPilot Mega <https://www.maxbotix.com/articles/ultrasonic-sensors-pixhawk-ardupilot.htm>`__.